fabien-h/acta/docs/api-internals.md

 ## Acta.deleteState

-If you need to clean up your store.
-It makes sense when the user logs out and you want to delete all thee keys in the local storage.
+When you need to clean up your store.
+It makes sense when the user logs out and you want to delete all the keys in the local storage.
 But you can also set them all to `''`.

 **Example**